lokichubs/lokichubs.github.io/_pages/about.md

 Hey, I'm Lokesh Sriram (AKA Loki), an engineering student with a passion for transforming complex technical challenges, and cool ideas, into innovative solutions.
 Born with an insatiable curiosity, I find joy in bridging the worlds of robotics, machine learning, and creative problem-solving.

+Currently working on nerve signal sensors at NeuroMechatronics Lab - CMU - with professor Doug Weber.

-The ability of engineering to turn ideas into reality fascinates me.
-Through hands-on research experiences at Ray W Herrick Laboratories and TRACE Lab, I've learned to navigate the entire innovation cycle, transforming conceptual challenges into practical, impactful solutions
+Engineering's ability to turn ideas into reality fascinates me.
+Through hands-on research experiences at Ray W Herrick Laboratories and TRACE Lab, I've learned to navigate the entire innovation cycle, transforming conceptual challenges into practical and impactful solutions.

 When I'm not diving into technical projects, you'll find me exploring my diverse interests.
 I box when university gets particularly frustrating.
 I make music when I need a break (check out my soundcloud).
 I sing and play the piano before each and every exam.
 Finally, if I can find the time, I compose tracks, read manga and watch anime.